OffchainLabs/timeboost-design/implementation_design.md

     },
     "expressLaneController": {
       "type": "address",
-      "description": "hex string of the desired express lane controller address" },
+      "description": "hex string of the desired express lane controller address, 0x-prefixed" },
     "auctionContractAddress": {
       "type": "address",
-      "description": "hex string of the auction contract address that the bid corresponds to" },
+      "description": "hex string of the auction contract address that the bid corresponds to, 0x-prefixed" },
     "round": {
       "type": "uint64",